-You can serve like this or wait a little and keep stirring.
+You can serve like this, or wait a little and keep stirring.
 The longer you stir, the thicker the broth will become.
-For super duper extra creamy broth, hit the soup button and stir for 10 minutes so the broth and béchamel become one creamy soup.
+For super-duper, extra creamy broth, hit the soup button (keep the lid OFF) to bring everything to a boil and keep stirring for 10 minutes so the broth and béchamel become one creamy soup.

 Season with sea salt and pepper if necessary, sprinkle with freshly chopped parsley and enjoy.